microverseinc/readme-template/README.md

 ## ❓ FAQ <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project
+> Add at least 2 questions new developers would ask when they decide to use your project.

 - Question 1